willisplummer/gatsby-blog/src/pages/point-free-javascript/index.md

 In this implementation we've taken the call to `incr` point-free, because we're not defining the arguments that get passed to it.
 Instead, we're just saying that `incr` will implicitly accept all of the arguments passed in by `map`.

-At first, I found this syntax to be a little confusing because you can't see explicitly which arguments `map` passes to `incr`, but now that I'm used to it, this style is much easier to reason about.
+At first, I found this syntax to be a little confusing because you can't see explicitly which arguments `map` passes to `incr`, but now that I'm used to it, this style is easier to reason about and so much less cluttered with unnecessary syntax.

 This is especially true when considering longer method chains: